OpenEvalProject/evals/manuscripts/elife-64669/v2/manuscript.md

 As reported previously (Kim et al., 2018; Zhang et al., 2020), heterosis following introgression can produce patterns very similar to AI, and we found this can inflate false positive detection of AI by our CNN to a small extent.
 However, we simulated a DFE with recessive dominance for all mutations, which is not realistic in general, so our results in this regard represent a worst-case scenario.
 A possible future improvement would be to train the CNN on simulations incorporating heterosis.
 We did not attempt this here because realistic DFE simulations represent a substantial computational burden.

 When the demographic model is correctly specified, our CNN performed better than using summary statistics, although the Q95(1%, 100%) statistic (Racimo et al., 2017b) also performed remarkably well.
 This statistic captures high-frequency derived alleles that are shared between the donor and recipient population, to the exclusion of a non-introgressed sister population—intuitively, these are the same features we expect our CNN to be learning.
 Because of its relative robustness to model misspecification, an outlier approach based on Q95 may be a better choice than our CNN when there is uncertainty regarding the demographic history of the study system.
-We also found that VolcanoFinder performed very poorly across all our tests, but this is arguably an unfair comparison because it only incorporates information from a single population, and Setter et al., 2020 themselves found that their method has low sensitivity when the donor population split from the recipient population recently (on the order of N generations ago for Neanderthals/Denisovans and humans).
+We also found that VolcanoFinder performed very poorly across all our tests, but this is arguably an unfair comparison because it only incorporates information from a single population, and Setter et al., 2020 themselves found that their method has low sensitivity when the donor population split from the recipient population recently (on the order of $N$ generations ago for Neanderthals/Denisovans and humans).

 The CNN took approximately 15 min to train on one NVIDIA Tesla T4 GPU, which amounts to 60 CPU hours for an equivalent CPU-only training procedure.
 All data were loaded into memory, which required approximately 120 GB RAM during training.
 The computational bottleneck lay in the generation of SLiM forward simulations: 300,000 simulations took approximately 80 weeks of CPU time for each of demographic models A1 and B. In the future, considerable speedups could potentially be obtained by optimising the simulation step, perhaps by implementing an adaptive introgression simulation framework that takes advantage of the backwards coalescent (e.g. building on the work by Setter et al., 2020).